Gear Guide

 100Ah LiFePO4 ~23 lbs Built-in BMS

-Renogy's Core series brings LiFePO4 within reach of more budgets at around $300, roughly 1/3 the price of Battle Born.
+Renogy's Core series brings LiFePO4 within reach of more budgets at around $300.
 Quality control is more variable than premium brands, but the vast majority ship and run fine.
-Bluetooth monitoring is available on the Pro variant.
-At ~23.15 lbs it's noticeably lighter than typical 100Ah LiFePO4 cells (which run 29–31 lbs), which is a real payload bonus on top of the price advantage.
-Good choice for weekend campers who want LiFePO4 without the premium price tag.
+At roughly 23 lbs it's noticeably lighter than typical 100Ah LiFePO4 cells, which run 29 to 31 lbs, a real payload bonus on top of the price advantage.
+A solid base for a weekend-focused 12V build.

 Check Price →